stelle13/stelle13.github.io/_posts/2022-01-09-PyTorch-Basics.md

 ## Network of Layers

-So in my previous posts, I have dealt with creating some basic convolution neural net structures with TensorFlow, but given that I haven't done so with PyTorch yet, I decided to give it a try.
+In my previous posts, I have dealt with creating some basic convolution neural net structures with TensorFlow, but given that I haven't done so with PyTorch yet, I decided to give it a try.
 As for creating a complete training pipeline with a comprehensive dataset, that will be reserved for a different post, with this section focusing on setting up a functioning CNN framework.

 Suppose we had a tensor of dimension `shape = [3,5,4,2]`, and let's try to pass this tensor through a `nn.Conv2d` layer. `nn.Conv2d` has the following list of parameters that must be specified, so let's walk through each of them one step at a time.